Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

 - Base sync environment Kafka Connector

-  This is the base Kafka connect environment in a hierarchy of environments.
-Make sure this environment already exists under Environments (Kafka connect).
+  This is the base Kafka Connect environment in a hierarchy of environments.
+Make sure this environment already exists under Environments (Kafka Connect).

       Field: baseSyncKafkaConnectCluster